h3kker/assemblyTalk/biologistSlides.md

 ### Graph Simplification - Remove Transitive Edges

-Transitive Edges do not add additional information, they can be removed.
+Transitive Edges do not add information, they can be removed.

 ![1.
 Merge Transitive Edges](figure/assemblyTransitive.jpg)